decimoplays/CStat-Project/report.md

 ## Abstract

 This report presents a complete statistical modeling pipeline applied to housing price data from the Ames dataset.
-After thorough preprocessing, including outlier removal and feature selection, we applied classical inference techniques and built multiple regression models to identify key predictors of sale price.
-We further explored interaction effects through factorial design and ANOVA.
-In the final phase, we treated sale prices as a time series and applied ARIMA and SARIMA models to capture temporal patterns.
-The best-performing model, SARIMA(0,1,1)(1,1,0,12), showed strong forecasting ability and well-behaved residuals.
+After thorough preprocessing, including outlier removal and feature selection, we applied classical inference techniques and built multiple `regression models` to identify key predictors of sale price.
+We further explored interaction effects through `factorial design` and `ANOVA`.
+In the final phase, we treated sale prices as a time series and applied `ARIMA` and `SARIMA` models to capture temporal patterns.
+The best-performing model, `SARIMA(0,1,1)(1,1,0,12)`, showed strong forecasting ability and well-behaved residuals.
 Our results demonstrate both accurate predictions and valuable insights into the factors driving house prices.

 ## Introduction

 The objective of this project is to predict house prices and understand the influence of different variables on these prices.
 The analysis involves:
 - Preprocessing a real estate dataset to handle missing values and categorical variables.
 - Selecting relevant features using statistical techniques.
-- Building predictive models using regression, ANOVA, and time series methods.
+- Building predictive models using `regression`, `ANOVA`, and time series methods.
 - Evaluating the models and interpreting their outputs using both statistical indicators and visual diagnostics.

 ## Statistical Methods

-### Data preprocessing
+### Data Preprocessing 1.0

 #### Categorical Variable Encoding
 We identified 45 categorical variables and converted them explicitly to the category type.
-These include both ordinal (e.g., `OverallQual`) and nominal (e.g., `ExterQual`, `RoofStyle`) features.
+These include both ordinal (e.g., `ExterQual`, `OverallQual`) and nominal (e.g., `RoofStyle`) features.

 #### One-Hot Encoding

 We applied `one-hot encoding` using `pd.get_dummies()` with `drop_first=True` to avoid multicollinearity due to the dummy variable trap.
 This transformation expanded the dataset to include binary indicator columns for each category level.

-### Feature Selection
+### Features Selection

 #### Correlation Filtering